LeetLLM

 SWE-bench Multimodal

-Unlike standard SWE-bench where the bug is fully described in text, multimodal tasks require the agent to look at a rendered screenshot and figure out what code produced the visible problem.
+Unlike standard SWE-bench where the bug is usually described in text, multimodal tasks may require the agent to look at a rendered screenshot and figure out what code produced the visible problem.
 For example, an issue might say "the tooltip is misaligned with the hovered element" and attach a screenshot of the bug.
 The agent must process the image, trace it back to the relevant JavaScript or CSS code, and write a fix.

 How top agents operate